ConnorBaxter/ScambaitToolkit/README.md

    * Scammers normally have to type these into notepad so wont realise they arent real until later on.

 1. Tree
-   * Completley reworked as I was overcomplicated a very simple program, reduced filesize from ~46Kb to ~6Kb.
+   * Completley reworked as I was overcomplicating a very simple program, reduced filesize from ~46Kb to ~6Kb.
    * Appends a message to the output off tree confirming that their are no viruses present on the machine.
    * Everyone knows that tree.exe is the No. 1 antivirus on the Windows Platform [Citation Needed]